 Originally founded in 2002 as the Dipsea Hike/Run this event is now known as the Dipsea Hike for Zero Breast Cancer.
 This family friendly fundraiser supports Zero Breast Cancer's outreach and education efforts aimed at preventing breast cancer in the next generation.
 This signature event:

-- Provides an opportunity for a fun filled and spirited day – starting and ending in Old Mill Park, Mill Valley and including food, music, massages and more...
+- Provides an opportunity to participate in a fun filled and spirited day – starting and ending in Old Mill Park, Mill Valley.

 - Encourages participants to experience a 6-mile trail loop on Mt.
 Tamalpais - starting and ending with the famous Dipsea steps

 - Creates sponsorship opportunities for local and national businesses